RomeHein/ESPecial/README.md

 <p align="center">
     <img src="images/gpios-new-line.png" width="400">
 </p>
-You can now control the state of your pin by pressing the 'on/off' button if it's mode is set to OUTPUT.
+You can now control the state of your pin by pressing the 'on/off' button if its mode is set to OUTPUT.
 If its mode is set to INPUT, it will only display its value.
 On LedControl mode, you'll be able to set/get the pulse value.
 <br>

 ### Automation!